 - Immunotherapy for lung cancer: With immunotherapy, your body’s immune system is used to recognize and destroy cancer cells.
 At St. Peter’s, we offer all FDA-approved uses of immunotherapy for lung cancer.

-- Thoracic surgery: Our general surgeons perform minor thoracic surgeries, such as the removal of small tumors and VATS (video-assisted thoracoscopic surgery).
+- Thoracic surgery: Our general surgeons perform minor thoracic surgeries, such as the removal of small tumors.

 - If you need open surgery, we typically refer patients to Kalispell Regional Healthcare’s thoracic surgeons.

 - After your surgery, you can receive follow-up care here at the hospital through thoracic surgeons from Kalispell who visit on a regular basis.